Loop group actions on categories and Whittaker invariants: Introduction

+Let us now get closer to discussing the main theorem of this paper.
+For a $G \ppart$-representation $\C$, we have, along with the Whittaker invariant category, also the \emph{Whittaker coinvariant} category.
+Thus, one could propose that the Langlands equivalence $\LL_G$ is instead the functor

-There is a parallel theory of coinvariants and Whittaker coinvariants.
-One could propose that $\Cu \simeq \Dmod(G \ppart)_{N \ppart, \chi}$, the coinvariant Whittaker category of $\Dmod(G \ppart)$, leading to a different local geometric Langlands correspondence.
-After Gaitsgory, we conjecture (and prove for $G = GL_n$) that these categories are equivalent.
+which attaches to $\C$ its coinvariant Whittaker category.
+A priori, this would lead to a different local geometric Langlands correspondence.
+After Gaitsgory (\cite{quantum-langlands}), we conjecture (and prove for $G = GL_n$) that the categories $\C^{N \ppart, \chi}$ and $\C_{N \ppart, \chi}$ are equivalent.